Editorial photograph of an enterprise data integration review against the SAP digital core

 What is the typical indirect access claim size?

 Highly variable.
 Audit claims commonly run from two to thirty million for enterprises with broad third party integration estates.
-The eventual settlement is typically one third to one half of the initial claim with a structured buyer side posture.
+The eventual settlement is typically one third to one half of the initial claim under a structured buyer side posture.

 Can the audit risk be eliminated?